 Advanced meters communicate using safe, secure low-level radio signals.
 The signals from the meters are much lower than common household devices such as Wi-Fi routers, cell phones and baby monitors.

 All electrical meters must pass strict safety and accuracy measures set by federal authorities such as Health Canada and Measurement Canada.
 The meters we have selected are compliant with all appropriate standards and operate far below exposure limits set by Health Canada

 Advanced meters measure electricity use.
 They can measure this in time blocks, e.g. kilowatts per hour, which can help you better understand how your use affects your bill.
 No personal identifiers, such as names or addresses are stored within the meter.

 What privacy measures have been put in place?

 We place a high priority on customer privacy, and we must protect your personal information by law.
 All personal information collected is managed in accordance with the Freedom of Information and Protection of Privacy Act, as it has always been.
 Our vendor, and our internal teams, will all work together to ensure your information is kept private.

 When will the new advanced meters be installed?

 A detailed schedule of the installation activities is being developed by the City and its installation contractor.
-Installation is anticipated to begin in fall 2020 and be completed in the spring of 2021.
+Installation is anticipated to begin in 2024 and be completed in 2025.
 More details and specific dates of when your meter will be replaced will be provided in advance of your new meter being installed.

 What if I don't want a new meter?